Krien/TropoDB/README.md

 For more information on how these components work, we refer to the paper in the `./paper` directory.
 There the design is explained component by component, including how they interact.

+## What is new

+* The backend [SZD](https://github.com/Krien/SimpleZNSDevice) now has io_uring with NVMe passthrough support.
+We are working on enabling it for TropoDB.
+* We ported our Nameless WAL design to ZenFS - Checkout [ZenFS-append](https://github.com/Krien/ZenFS-append/tree/appends) to see the results.

 ## Implementation

 TropoDB is not an entirely new key-value store.
 It continues on the key-value stores [LevelDB](https://github.com/google/leveldb) and [RocksDB](https://github.com/facebook/rocksdb).
 In particular the API, benchmark tooling (db_bench) and memtable implementation are reused from RocksDB.
 Most of the key-value store logic originated from LevelDB, with some slight modifications to allow for an approach without a file system abstraction, but a SZD abstraction instead.
 This results in the following lean stack: